xqq/libaribcaption/README.md

 ARIBCC_NO_EXCEPTIONS:BOOL          # Disable C++ Exceptions.
 Default to OFF ARIBCC_NO_RTTI:BOOL                # Disable C++ RTTI.
 Default to OFF ARIBCC_NO_RENDERER:BOOL            # Disable the renderer and leave only the decoder behind.
+Default to OFF ARIBCC_IS_ANDROID:BOOL             # Indicate target platform is Android.
+Detected automatically by default.
-Default to OFF ARIBCC_USE_DIRECTWRITE:BOOL        # Enable DirectWrite font provider & renderer.
+ARIBCC_USE_DIRECTWRITE:BOOL        # Enable DirectWrite font provider & renderer.
 Default to ON on Windows ARIBCC_USE_GDI_FONT:BOOL           # Enable GDI font provider which is necessary for WinXP support.
 Default to OFF.
 ARIBCC_USE_CORETEXT:BOOL           # Enable CoreText font provider & renderer.
 Default to ON on macOS / iOS